katariakhushi/movie-rating-prediction/README.md

 # Movie-Rating-Prediction
+## Overview
+This project provides a detailed exploration and machine learning application on the datasets provided.
+By analyzing user demographics and their movie ratings, we aim to understand the underlying patterns and build predictive models.
+The goal is to predict movie ratings based on user attributes and movie information using various machine learning algorithms.
 ## Introduction
-The MovieLens dataset is widely used for movie recommendation systems and contains data on movies, users, and their ratings.
+It  is widely used for movie recommendation systems and contains data on movies, users, and their ratings.
 This project performs an in-depth analysis of this dataset and implements multiple machine learning models to predict movie ratings based on various features.

 ### Dataset
 The dataset consists of three CSV files: